Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Book of Job reveals some Bible nuggets.
-Hundreds of years before scientific confirmation it talks about Big Bang, particles clustering together to form celestial bodies and even an expanding Universe.
+Hundreds of years before scientific confirmation, it talks about Big Bang, particles clustering together to form celestial bodies and even an expanding Universe.

 Molten Looking Glass

-A bronze molten disc, a reflective surface, appears as a projection, since the book of Job 37:18 indicates ‘the sky is strong and as a molten looking glass’.
-There is a comparison between ‘strong’ and ‘molten’ ‘looking glass’.
-This is another Job-one-time-only-usage for the term ‘looking glass’, but has nothing to do with actual glass.
-The basic root is a ‘mirror’ or ‘something seen.’
-There is no evidence that glass mirrors existed thousands of years B.C. and in all likelihood this is referring to shiny, highly polished metal, such as bronze, which would serve the same purpose.
+A bronze molten disc, a reflective surface, appears as a projection since the book of Job 37:18 indicates “the sky is strong and as a molten looking glass.”
+There is a comparison between strong and molten looking glass; this is another Job-one-time-only-usage for the term looking glass, but has nothing to do with actual glass.
+The basic root is a mirror or something seen.
+There is no evidence that glass mirrors existed thousands of years B.C., and in all likelihood, this is referring to shiny, highly polished metal, such as bronze, which would serve the same purpose.

 (Origin of the Universe, chapter 6.8)

-If this is your first time at this blog, I suggest you review these previous blog posts referring to how God’s finger worked in the formation of the Universe (from the Bible whether you believe it’s fact or fiction).
+If this is your first time at this blog, I suggest you review these previous blog posts referring to how God’s finger worked in the formation of the Universe (from the Bible, whether you believe it’s fact or fiction).
 We have seen that the Biblical Hebrew when God ordained the stars = fashion (blog 1).
-Furthermore ordained = firm and stable (blog 2), garnish = royal pavilion and formation (blog 3), formed = dancing sand particles (blog 4), crooked = fleeing constellation, snake = hissing (universal echo) (blog 5) Stretch out = space like a 3-dimensional tent, curtain = fine beaten powder, the composition of the Universe (blog 6).
+Furthermore, ordained = firm and stable (blog 2), garnish = royal pavilion and formation (blog 3), formed = dancing sand particles (blog 4), crooked = fleeing constellation, snake = hissing (universal echo) (blog 5) Stretch out = space like a 3-dimensional tent, curtain = fine beaten powder, the composition of the Universe (blog 6).
 Strong = catch, fasten, cleave, make hard – how the sky was formed (blog 7)

-Have you with him (God) spread out the sky (7834), which is strong (2389), and as a molten (3332) looking glass?
+Have you with him (God) spread out the sky (H7834), which is strong (H2389), and as a molten (H3332) looking glass?
 (KJV).

-.. can you join him in spreading out the skies (7834), hard (2389) as a mirror of cast bronze?
-(3332)’ (New International Version).
+.. can you join him in spreading out the skies (H7834), hard (H2389) as a mirror of cast bronze?
+(H3332).
+(New International Version).

 יָצַק yâtsaq yaw-tsak’; a primitive root; properly, to pour out (transitive or intransitive); by implication, to melt or cast as metal; by extension, to place firmly, to stiffen or grow hard:

-And this brings us to the most enigmatic phrase in this verse: looking glass (KJV) and mirror (NIV).
-This is: רְאִי H7200.
+And this brings us to the most enigmatic phrase in this verse: looking glass (KJV) and mirror (NIV); this is: רְאִי H7200.

-Strong’s definition for the onetime usage H7209 is rather laconic: The word mirror and the literal meaning ‘as seen.’
-‘As seen’ is the particular grammatical structure of the root verb ‘to see.’
-Let’s stay basic here and render this looking glass with its bare bones meaning as seen and ‘see’ what happens.
-With what I’ve explained let’s bring deeper meaning to the question asked in Job 37.18.
-This question is still valid, it’s intended to make us meditate.
-Have you with him (God) spread out the sky (7834), which is strong (2389), and as a molten (3332) looking glass?
+Strong’s definition for the onetime usage H7209 is rather laconic: The word mirror and the literal meaning as seen.
+As seen is the particular grammatical structure of the root verb to see.
+Let’s stay basic here and render this looking glass with its bare-bones meaning as seen and see what happens.
+With what I’ve explained, let’s bring deeper meaning to the question asked in the book of Job 37.18.
+This question is still valid; it’s intended to make us meditate.
+Have you with him (God) spread out the sky (7834), which is strong (H2389), and as a molten (H3332) looking glass?

 Were you with God when He stretched out those fine powdery, impalpable, invisible dust particles from Big Bang which violently caught, fastened and via seething heat cleaved to each other forming hard celestial bodies AS SEEN.